 - Remove the chicken from the sherry marinade and lightly coat each chicken breast in the flour and then dredge in the egg batter.
 Carefully lower into hot oil.
 Depending on size, chicken will take from 5-7 minutes per side.
 Remove to a wire rack suspended over baking sheet and place in the oven to keep warm.
 Continue with remaining chicken breasts.
 The cooking time can vary considerably depending on the heat of the oil and size of the chicken.
 Chicken needs to be an internal temperture of 165°F.

 - Place the chicken onto a cutting board and cut using hard strokes and a cleaver.
-Create a bed of iceberg lettuce, top with a piece of chicken, mushroom gravy, scallions, almonds and Chinese rice noodles.
+Create a bed of 1 head iceberg lettuce, top with a piece of chicken, mushroom gravy, sliced 4 scallions, 1/3 cup sliced almonds, and Chinese Rice Noodles.

 - If you've tried this recipe, come back and let us know how it was in the comments or star ratings.